brandonkal/eslint-config-gatsby-standard/README.md

 This config is designed to be used in conjunction with prettier for automatic code formatting.
 Conflicting rules have been disabled through `eslint-config-prettier`.
 See the "Use With Atom" section below for a suggestion on how to implement this config with prettier for automatic linting and formatting.

-`babel-eslint` is included to support new JavaScript features used in advanced Gatsby projects.
+`@babel/eslint-parser` is included to support new JavaScript features used in advanced Gatsby projects.

 ## Usage